Vardoge/synq-getting-started/links.md

 * If you need to reference the Module struct inside the module itself, use `__Module__%{}`
 * On iex, you can do `r SomeModule` to reload the module
 * On iex, `h SomeFunc` gives the help for the function.
+* run `iex -S mix` to start Elixir's interactive shell with your environment

 ### Misc Links